-In addition to the limits placed on the sale of our common shares by operation of Rule 144 and other provisions of the Securities Act, we, our executive officers, trustees and trustee nominees and substantially all of the existing investors in Fund II and Fund III have agreed not to sell or transfer any common shares or securities convertible into, exchangeable or exercisable for (including OP units) or repayable with, common shares, subject to certain exceptions, without first obtaining the written consent of the representatives, 180 days (with respect to us, certain of our executive officers, our trustee nominees and substantially all of the existing investors in Fund II and Fund III) and one year (with respect to Messrs.
-Johnson, Baltimore and Bierkan) after the date of this prospectus.
-However, we, our executive officers, trustee and trustee nominees and other continuing investors may transfer or dispose of our shares during the 180-day or one year lock-up period, as applicable, in the case of gifts or for estate planning purposes where the transferee agrees to a similar lock-up agreement for the remainder of the 180-day or one year lock-up period, as applicable, provided that, except with respect to one of our continuing investors, no report is required to be filed by the transferor under the Exchange Act as a result of the transfer.
+In addition to the limits placed on the sale of our common shares by operation of Rule 144 and other provisions of the Securities Act, Messrs.
+Johnson, Baltimore and Bierkan agreed not to sell or transfer any common shares or securities convertible into, exchangeable or exercisable for (including OP units) or repayable with, common shares, subject to certain exceptions, without first obtaining the written consent of the underwriters in the IPO until May 10, 2012 (subject to extension in certain cases), the one year anniversary of the IPO.
+However, Messrs.
+Johnson, Baltimore and Bierkan may transfer or dispose of our common shares during the one year lock-up period in the case of gifts or for estate planning purposes where the transferee agrees to a similar lock-up agreement for the remainder of the one year lock-up period, provided that no report is required to be filed by the transferor under the Exchange Act as a result of the transfer.